chen-siyuan/traffic-congestion/README.md

 - *Velocity*
 - *Acceleration*

-If a mechanism is introduced, it should be recorded as a large version update; if a mechanism is revised, it should be recorded as a small version update.
-Style edit or comments should be recorded as small version updates.
+Introductions and revisions of mechanisms should be recorded as large version updates.
+Stylistic edits and comments should be recorded as small version updates.

 ## Instructions for Output as Mp4